pablodecm/phd_thesis/src/101_chapter_1.md

   are not obtained from first principles but measured experimentally.
-  Having such a large number of free parameters and observing large differences among their relative magnitude, has been viewed as a theoretical concern from an aesthetic perspective.
+  Having such a large number of free parameters and observing large differences among their relative magnitude has been viewed as a theoretical concern from an aesthetic perspective.
 A related issue is why the electroweak energy scale (epitomised by the Higgs mass) is much smaller than the assumed cut-off scale of the SM, where gravitational